kwonoh/LibOGDF.uplugin/README.md

 ----------------------

 This plugin is based on OGDF 2015.05 (Baobab).
-I added `#pragma clang diagnostic ignored "-Woverloaded-virtual"` in `FMMMLayout.h` and `ClusterGraphAttributes.h` to avoid compile error on clang (OS X).

-Also, I built binaries with `_ITERATOR_DEBUG_LEVEL=0` and changed `Runtime Library` to `/MD`.
+I built binaries with `_ITERATOR_DEBUG_LEVEL=0` and changed `Runtime Library` to `/MD`.
 It is required to make same code generation configurations with UE4's binaries on Windows.

 Supported Platform